SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/policy.md

 	on Edison with the shared qos would be charged:
 	$$ 12\\ \text{hours} * (2*4\\ \text{cores}/48) * 48 = 96\\ \text{NERSC hours} $$

+!!! note
+    Jobs are only charged for the actual walltime used.
+That is, if a job uses less time than requested, the corresponding account is charged only for the actual job duration.

 ## Intended use

 ### Debug